 Short-Term Restorative Care is designed to help you reverse or slow the difficulties you are having with everyday tasks.
-With a view to improve wellbeing through the coordinated delivery of tailored services, the 8 week program is goal-oriented, involves a multi-disciplinary team, is personalised for and approved by the client.
+With a view to improving wellbeing through the coordinated delivery of tailored services, the 8 week program is goal-oriented, involves a multi-disciplinary team, is personalised for and approved by the client.
 If you wish to return to earlier levels of independence, short-term restorative care could be an option for you.
 It can delay the need for long-term care and support services.

 myHomecare is a Short-Term Restorative Care provider who will work with you to identify your goals.
 We will then put together a team to help you work toward those goals, including a doctor to treat any medical conditions.
 Your family and friends are encouraged to be involved in your care.
 The program works best when you have the support of family, friends, and health professionals.